AshridgeTechnologies/elemento/stories/Project directory in disk files.md

 - ✅ New project shows a directory picker
 - ✅ Ask for readwrite mode on directory so user can provide all permissions in one go
 - ✅ Save and Update with GitHub use the disk files
-- Error if try to create a project in a directory with an existing ElementoProject.json
+- ✅ Error if try to create a project in a directory that is not empty
 - Error if try to open a project in a directory with no ElementoProject.json
 - IDB Local project store is removed